University-of-Arizona-CSc433-533/assignment-5-refraction-and-reflection-Quan932/README.md

 The `Reflected to Refracted Ratio` slider controls how much of the light is reflected or refracted.
 If this slider is set to `0`, then only refraction can be seen.
 If it is set to `1`, then only reflection can be seen.

+The `Water Index` slider controls the refractive index of the water.
+The refractive index of the air is always `1`.

 The `Enable Animation` checkbox allows the user to pause or play the animation as they want.